aboerhave/weekend-sql-to-do-list/README.md

 ## Installation

 The project can be forked and cloned from the Github repository.
 The command 'npm install' in the terminal will install the necessary dependancies.
-If you wish, you may include the command "node server/server.js' as value to a property called 'start' in the object under scripts in the package.json file.
+If you wish, you may include the command 'node server/server.js' as value to a property called 'start' in the object under scripts in the package.json file.

 A Postgresql database is required.
 The database may be created with the name weekend-to-do-app and the text in the database.sql file may be copied and pasted in the SQL Query section of Postico, and executed.

-At this point, a browser may be send to localhost:5000, and the app should be ready to use.
+At this point, a browser may be sent to localhost:5000, and the app should be ready to use.

 ## Usage